MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/setup-nat-network.md

     ```

     In order to configure the gateway, you'll need a bit of information about your network:
     * **IPAddress** -- NAT Gateway IP specifies the IPv4 or IPv6 address to use as the NAT gateway IP.
       The generic form will be a.b.c.1 (e.g. 172.16.0.1).
-While the final position doesn’t have to be .1, it usually is (based on prefix length)
+While the final position doesn’t have to be .1, it usually is (based on prefix length).
+This IP address is in the range of addresses used by the guest virtual machines.
+For example if the guest VMs use IP range 172.16.0.0, then you can use an IP address 172.16.0.100 as the NAT Gateway.

       A common gateway IP is 192.168.0.1